higherkindness/mu-scala/microsite/src/main/docs/guides/accessing-metadata.md

 ```

 A `ClientContext` is an algebra that will take different information from the current call and the initial context (`current`)
-and need to generate a transformed context and a `io.grpc.Medatada`.
+and need to generate a transformed context and an `io.grpc.Medatada`.
 The metadata is the information that will travel through
 the wire in the requests.

-There's a utility `def` in the companion object for generating a `ClientContext` instance from a function:
+There's a `def` utility in the companion object for generating a `ClientContext` instance from a function:

 ```scala
 def impl[F[_], C](f: (C, Metadata) => F[Unit]): ClientContext[F, C]